Banjo-Kazooie: Stop 'N' Swop

-Stop 'N' Swop is a feature from Banjo-Kazooie that was supposed to be a means of unlocking special content in Banjo-Tooie.
+Stop 'N' Swop is a feature from Banjo-Kazooie that was supposed to be a means of unlocking special content in Banjo-Tooie, Donkey Kong 64, and Conker's Bad Fur Day.
 Though it was shown in an ending sequence in Banjo-Kazooie, evidence suggests that it was never fully implemented due to the Nintendo 64 revisions completed in 1999 that kept the feature from being practical.
 The feature was widely publicised through a column published by Nintendo Power.
 Rare announced that special areas and items in the game could only be reached by completing certain tasks in its sequel, Banjo-Tooie.
 It was later discovered that Banjo-Kazooie contains seven special items which can be accessed using lengthy in-game cheat codes or by using a cheat cartridge.
 Once collected, these items would be viewable in a menu titled "Stop 'N' Swop".
 Even if the game is reset, all of the items will remain permanently.